POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 • Ensure that children are supervised appropriately.

-• Ensure that all staff and crew who don’t necessarily have close contact with children but who are assisting in the production are aware of their conduct around children.
+• Ensure all crew and staff coming into close contact with a child are DBS checked.
+Ensure that all staff and crew who don’t necessarily have close contact with children but who are assisting in the production are aware of their conduct around children.

 • Any staff member leading specific activities, in addition to general programme provision, must carry out a specific risk assessment for that activity.